Create a list of articles to read later. You will be able to access your list from any article in Discover.

 'A close examination of the ceiling has shown that some details in the panels were silver leafed, alongside the gold leaf that was used.
 Silver leaf doesn't last as long, so it had been painted over in ochre colour at a previous phase of repairs.

 'The works to the ceilings involved repairs of delaminating fabric and has not altered the colour scheme of the botanic artwork.'

-The illustrations are now back to their former glory after weeks of careful restoration, ready to look down upon the reinterpreted Hintze Hall, which will be complete in 2017.
+The illustrations are now back to their former glory after weeks of careful restoration.